A lot of national parks around the country don't allow dogs. Luckily, these 10 are dog-friendly!

 Most national parks have designated trails for pets on leash.
 Some are more lenient than others but know that if you do get caught with a dog in a prohibited area there are some hefty fees that the ranger can issue.

-There are reasons for all national park rules; they are just trying to keep all their visitors, even the four-legged ones, safe!
+There are good reasons for all national park rules.
+They're just trying to keep all their visitors safe!

-Taking your dogs on hiking trails in the backcountry at national parks still has guidelines!
-For your safety and your dog's safety, you need to keep them on a leash.
+Even if your dog is allowed, hiking trails in the backcountry at national parks still has guidelines!
+For your safety and your dog's safety, keep them on a leash.
 There are miles of trails that may be dangerous.
 Any wilderness area may have wildlife lurking that your dog shouldn't come into contact with while you're hiking.

 What National Parks have you been to with your dog?
-Tell us in the comments below.
+Tell us on the Wide Open Pets Facebook page!